Depth-Oriented Psychotherapy for People Under Sustained Pressure

 Extended Session Structure

 Sessions are 120 minutes in length, allowing sufficient time for careful formulation, experiential work and consolidation within a single sitting.
-The extended format supports depth without fragmentation.
+The extended format creates the conditions for depth.

 Structured and Deliberate Process

 Each session has a clear focus informed by formulation.
-We work systematically with patterns that maintain strain, returning between sessions to reflection, behavioural application and ongoing refinement.
+We work systematically with the patterns that maintain strain, and between sessions the work continues through reflection, behavioural application and ongoing refinement.

 Who I Work With

 I work with individuals who carry significant responsibility and operate under sustained pressure.
-Many are thoughtful, capable and outwardly successful, yet experience persistent mental strain beneath that competence.
+Many are thoughtful, capable and outwardly functioning, yet experience persistent strain beneath that competence.

 You may recognise yourself if: